 Put-in-Bay News for this month begins with an all-new advertisement for Erie Islands Petroleum for the new reduced hours the gas station will be open.
-Gary Kowalski says a very large percentage of those wanting gas came the new open hours, so it shouldn’t really be much of an inconvenience for gas customers.
+Gary Kowalski says a considerable percentage of those wanting gas came during the new open hours, so it shouldn’t be inconvenient for gas customers.
 Put-in-Bay Village Councilman Bill Jellison tells us members of the Put-in-Bay Village Council had 65 meetings last year.
 Some last just a short time, while others could last for two or three hours.
 New subscribers to the Put-in-Bay Gazette are Sonny and Bev Meyers from Coos Bay, Oregon.

 When John Dodge turned 64 on Dec.
 24th, he Face booked friends, “Thanks everybody for the birthday wishes!
-When I heard the Beatles singing, “When I’m 64,” I never thought it would apply to ME!
+When I heard the Beatles singing “When I’m 64,” I never thought it would apply to ME!
 LOL.”
 He had another surprise on his birthday he didn’t expect.
-Bob Glauser called him, wished him a happy birthday, and then asked if he go out in his airboat and rescue his brother, John, from Middle Bass who was stuck between the islands in his broken down airboat.
+Bob Glauser called him, wished him a happy birthday, and then asked if he would go out in his airboat and rescues his brother, John, from Middle Bass, who was stuck between the islands in his broken-down airboat.
 John obliged.

 Capt.
 Jeff Ogden, Coast Guard Sector Detroit, recently gave the Capt.
-David P. Dobbins award, for excellence in Search and Rescue, to Put-in-Bay Ferry crew members Steve Rose, Bernie Wise, and Greg Johnson, for their efforts last Summer in pulling 4 people out of the water after a plane crash in Lake Erie.
-Good job guys!
+David P. Dobbins Award, for excellence in Search and Rescue, to Put-in-Bay Ferry crew members Steve Rose, Bernie Wise, and Greg Johnson, for their efforts last Summer in pulling four people out of the water after a plane crash in Lake Erie.
+Good job, guys!
 Jake Market, the fourth crew member, could not be present.

-Are you one of those islanders who still have walleye in your freezer left over from last ice fishing season?
-You’d better eat it up, ‘cause more is coming soon because Put-in-Bay News says with all the great ice we’ve got its for sure!
+Are you one of those islanders who still have walleye in your freezer left over from the last ice fishing season?
+You’d better eat it up, ‘cause more is coming soon because Put-in-Bay News says with all the great ice we’ve got it’s for sure!